 - both parties knew about the defendant’s HIV status.

-Merely offering or agreeing to engage in prostitution with the knowledge of being HIV positive is a crime.
+Merely offering or agreeing to engage in prostitution with the knowledge of being HIV positive was a crime.

 5. Related offenses